jcalz23/logo_detection_w281/README.md

 * A SIFT Bag-of-visual-words histogram model was used during training.
 As we increased the number of bins/clusters for the descriptors, the model continued to show improved performance on the validation set.
 We hit computing capacity before we could further increase complexity and validate the model.
 * Contrast Limited AHE (CLAHE) was used to reduce this problem of noise amplification.
 Due to the use of a smaller kernel in this step, keypoints increased by 3.5 times per image.
 This caused severe performance bottle necks while running the k-means algorithm to create SIFT Bag-of-visual-words.
 * Extracting SIFT keypoints from some of the homogeneous logo images were challenging and no keypoints were detected in some cases.
 These have been excluded during both training and validation.
+* Handling same brand logos with different color schemes, mirror images and textures on different surfaces.

 As an extension to this project, we have identified a few next steps: